questions

 Conversation guide

-Turn this list into an evening ritual: light a candle, cue a playlist, and sit where you can see each other clearly.
-The 36 prompts borrow from Arthur Aron’s original study but add Keepsake-specific follow-ups so you capture sensory details, feelings, and intentions you can return to later.
-Plan for about an hour, leaving room to pause, breathe, or journal.
+These questions of love turn an ordinary evening into a ritual.
+Light a candle, cue a playlist, and sit where you can see each other clearly.
+The 36 questions build on Arthur Aron's study and add Keepsake follow-ups so you capture sensory details and feelings you can revisit.
+Plan about an hour.

 Framing the Conversation

-Download the Questions of Love printable deck if you want card-sized prompts you can shuffle or cut out before the session.
+Download the Questions of Love printable deck if you want card-sized questions you can shuffle or cut out before the session.

 Begin by naming why you’re doing this.
 Maybe you want to celebrate an anniversary, prepare for a life transition, or simply reconnect after a hectic season.
 Agreed purpose lowers defensiveness and makes it easier to move into vulnerability.
 Share a quick affirmation like, “We’re here to listen, not fix.”
 Then set ground rules: you can pass, you can take a break, and everything said stays between you unless otherwise agreed.